 When search engine users click your ad, you don’t want to disappoint them when they get to your landing page.
 A well-designed landing page will help you convert most of the visitors who get to your site.

 Google also likes conversions, and a higher conversion rate gives you a high quality score.
-Google uses the quality score to determine where to rank ads, which will increase your ranking position and drive more quality traffic to your site.
+Google uses the quality score to determine where to rank paid ads, increasing your ranking position and driving more quality traffic to your site.
 Work with a growth marketing agency to create a highly converting landing page for your ad campaign.

 Tracking and analyzing your campaign is vital if you want to gain maximum value from your Google Ads.
 Analyzing your data helps you learn the tweaks and changes you need to implement to make your campaign more successful.

 Create different versions of your ad and track their performance on Google Analytics.
-You can use different headlines, ad copy, and CTA to see how your audiences react to the changes.
+You can use other headlines, ad copy, and CTAs to see how your audiences react to the changes.
 Analyze the performance of the different ad variants over time, and use the best performing variants for the campaign.

 Take the time to research the keywords your competitors are using to get on top of the rankings.
 There are many online tools and websites you can use to get information about your desired keywords and how other companies are using them.
 These SEO tools will help you find out the following: